FatimaZahraLasfar/Portfolio/README.md

-# FZ. – Personal Portfolio
+# FZ – Personal Portfolio

 A modern, responsive personal portfolio website for Fatima Zahra Lasfar, showcasing her skills, experience, and projects as a software engineer, data analyst, and designer.